slipsibm-cp4i-poc/cp4i-install/README.md

 If you are installing to a namespace, look at [02b-cp4iopgroup.yaml](02b-cp4iopgroup.yaml) and [13-foundationservices-sub.yaml](13-foundationservices-sub.yaml) and make sure the name space is set to the namespace you want to install to and then run.
 If you are scoping to cluster, don't run 02b-cp4iopgroup.yaml and make sure that foundation services (13-foundationservices-sub.yaml) is created in the ibm-common-services namespace.

+## Cloud pak Install

+### Create Namespaces and Install RH Cert Manager

+If you are installing to a namespace, look at 02b-cp4iopgroup.yaml and 13-foundationservices-sub.yaml and make sure the name space is set to the namespace you want to install to and then run.
+If you are scoping to cluster, don't run 02b-cp4iopgroup.yaml and make sure that foundation services (13-foundationservices-sub.yaml) is created in the ibm-common-services namespace.

-### **Note: You need to go in to [10-create-namespaces.sh](10-create-namespaces.sh) and make sure that you set the project in the last line to either openshift-operators if you are scoping to the cluster or to the namespace that you are installing to if you are scoping to a single namespace
+#### **Note: You need to go in to 10-create-namespaces.sh and make sure that you set the project in the last line to either openshift-operators if you are scoping to the cluster or to the namespace that you are installing to if you are scoping to a single namespace

 `./10-create-namespaces.sh`

+`oc apply -f 02b-cp4iopgroup.yaml` * Run only if installing in Namespace Mode

 `oc apply -f 11a-certmanager-opgroup.yaml`